Stay safe on email

 Sharing documents via email

 Most people use email for sharing documents with colleagues inside and outside of the University.
 Email is not the most secure form of communication, the main risks to data come from people getting access to your account, or from sending data to the wrong people.
-As long as you keep your account secure, your University email will be safe to use in most cases.
-Just be sure to double check the email address before sending; use ‘Bcc’ when sending bulk emails or use a properly configured mailing list; and seek help from your IT team if you’re in doubt about anything, for example when setting up a mailing list.
+While the University email will be safe to use in most cases, there are several steps you can take to enhance security:

 If you’re sending confidential data, you need to take extra precautions, such as using password protection.
-You can use Microsoft Office password protection on recent versions of Office or tools such as Nuance (for PDF documents) or 7-zip.
-Both are available via the Oxford installer for CONNECT users in UAS.
 Be sure to share passwords by an alternative method to email, e.g. phone or SMS.
 Alternatively find another way to share the information.

 Sending confidential documents securely by email